9 to 5 (TV series)

-9 to 5 is an American television sitcom based on the 1980 film of the same name that aired on ABC from March 25, 1982, to October 27, 1983, and in first-run syndication from September 13, 1986, to March 26, 1988.
+9 to 5 is an American television sitcom based on the 1980 film with the same name that aired on ABC from March 25, 1982, to October 27, 1983, and in first-run syndication from September 13, 1986, to March 26, 1988.

-9 to 5 features Rachel Dennison, Dolly Parton's younger sister, in Parton's role of Doralee Rhodes; Rita Moreno portrayed Lily Tomlin role of Violet Newstead; and Valerie Curtin took Jane Fonda role of Judy Bernly.
+9 to 5 features Rachel Dennison, Dolly Parton's younger sister, in Parton's role of Doralee Rhodes; Rita Moreno portrayed the role of Violet Newstead (as played originally by Lily Tomlin); and Valerie Curtin took over the role of Judy Bernly (as played by Jane Fonda).
 In the truncated third season, Curtin's Judy Bernly was replaced with Leah Ayres as secretary Linda Bowman.
 In the second version of the show, Sally Struthers replaced Moreno, and Curtin returned as Judy.
 A total of 85 episodes were filmed.
 The first season was on film in front of a studio audience but switched to videotape for the next season.
 While the first two seasons had the same opening clips, the remaining three seasons had noticeable differences between them.

 ABC run

 Seasons 1–2

 The first two seasons' opening credits featured clips from the 1980 movie trailer, of various office duties being performed.

 Cast changes were constant early on, as the show tried to find the right ensemble combination.
 Jeffrey Tambor was the original Franklin Hart (Dabney Coleman's character from the film) during the spring 1982 run, but that fall Peter Bonerz replaced him in that role.
 He would remain throughout the rest of 9 to 5s ABC run.
 In another key element straight from the movie, resident flunky to Mr. Hart, office snoop Roz Keith (portrayed in the original film by Elizabeth Wilson), was played by British actress Jean Marsh (of Upstairs, Downstairs fame).
 Roz was responsible for digging up the personal dirt on the secretaries and to help Hart scheme his way to the very top.

 Season 2 also saw the addition of Herb Edelman as fatherly salesman Harry Nussbaum, who became an ally to Violet, Judy and Doralee in their schemes against Mr. Hart.
 Another co-worker, Clair (Ann Weldon), became a regular.
-The sitcom proved to be very popular, ranking at #15 for its first season.
+The sitcom proved to be very popular, ranking at #15 for its first season due to its strong Tuesday 9:30 time slot.